 It is a common misconception that Scotland is small and that it is possible to travel from one end to the other in a relatively short period of time.
-However due to the geographical nature of our country, we have many mountains to climb on small country roads which increase the time it takes to get from one place to another.
+However due to the geographical nature of our country, we have many mountains to climb on small country roads which increases the time it takes to get from one place to another.
 We can certainly fit a lot into a days tour which we would call a photo stop tour, however to enjoy what Scotland has to offer, we recommend no less than a 7 day tour for the full experience.
 We would also recommend adding in at least a day for each Island that you wanted to visit.

 Yes, we accept children of all ages however if you have not requested a private tour, we would show this as a " family friendly tour" so that others wishing to join the tour can decide for themselves whether or not this is the right group for them.
 We do expect all children to sit in child seats which we will provide for the duration of the tour.
 We also offer discounts to children under 12 sharing a room with their parents - please just let us know at the time of enquiry the ages and sleeping arrangements of your family.
-If you have babies trsvelling that require a baby car seat you must supply ths yourself, we can request cots at all hotels, but please bring the childs bed covers with you.
+If you have young children travelling that require a child/baby car seat you must supply this yourself, we can request cots at all hotels, but please bring the childs bed covers with you.